 Need Help Booking?
 Call Us

 Mera Peak is one of the highest climbing peaks and it is a popular trekking destination around the wonderful Everest region where you will observe the magnificent mountains and unique landscapes.
 Mera Peak, which stands at an elevation of 6475 meters in the Hinku valley.
 Mera Peak trekking and climbing is an alpine difficulty and challenging grade as well as physically demanding snow trek with directly onward to climbing.
-Who are just dreaming to trek in this Mera Peak, these 12 days trekking itinerary has been carefully designed from our experienced trekking guide with acclimatized days because we ensure that you easily complete the Mera Peak Trek.

 We are sure that by using this best route with tailor-made itinerary, you will easily complete the Mera Peak Trek.
 This wonderful hidden trek starts with a 30-minute exciting flight to Lukla from Kathmandu and heads up to the Mera Peak base camp via the remote region of the Hinku valley of Chatar-la and Thangnak and ends again at Lukla.
 A tough but rewarding trek, which takes you away from the Everest Base Camp trekking trails.
-We will walk through a beautiful high alpine environment, where the Mera region is located, and you will see and enjoy a lot of wildlife and snow-capped mountains.
-If you would like to climb this Mera Peak after getting Mera Base Camp, we are able to organize all climbing requirements.
-After summit Mera peak you will see amazing views of Everest, Kanchenjunga, Lhotse, Makalu Cho-oyu and many other snow-capped mountains.

 High Pass Adventure Pvt.Ltd. welcomes you to in Nepal, One of the company staff will be waiting outside the baggage hall of the Tribhuwan International Airport (TIA) in Kathmandu.
 You have to look for the person carrying on A4 size paper with your and company name.
 This person will take to you hotel in Kathmandu from the airport.
 Check into hotel, rest and fresh up and ready for the meeting to your programs in our trekking office.